David Boozer wrote a post over the summer that really resonated with me. It was titled, “Do You Need a Million Readers For a Successful Blog?”

 David makes the case that the answer is no, you don’t.
 But there are some things you do need, one of those being quality content and a content marketing strategy focused on creating high quality content to build authority in your niche.

 I started following David a little over a year ago.
 He had joined the Copyblogger Authority program about the same time I did.
 The interesting thing to me about that was David already had a mentoring program of his own.
 So the fact that he found value in the Authority program was important to me.
-(And yes, after a year in Authority, I found value in it too – so much so that I renewed my subscription for another year – but that’s another story for another time.)
+(And yes, after a year in Authority, I found value in it too – so much so that I renewed my subscription for another year.)

 The Authority program is all about developing and building authority in your niche through a consistent process of developing high quality content and a content marketing strategy.
 But even more than that, there is the process of turning the resulting traffic from that content and content marketing efforts into income for your blog.
 The more you focus on building authority, the more likely that will be a successful process.
 In other words, casting a wide net in hopes of generating huge flows of (possibly uninterested) traffic is not going to result in success.